nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The undo/redo feature works similarly to the one implemented in AddressBook-Level 4, but with support for more commands.
+The undo/redo feature works similarly to the one implemented in AddressBook-Level 4, but with support for more commands and a limit to the number of Class Manager states stored.
 The undo/redo mechanism is facilitated by `VersionedClassManager`.
-It extends `ClassManager` with an undo/redo history, stored internally as an `classManagerStateList` and `currentStatePointer`.
+It extends `ClassManager` with an undo/redo history, stored internally as an `classManagerStateList` and `currentStatePointer`. `classManagerStateList` only stores up to 10 most recent states of Class Manager to avoid performance issues when a large number of commands are executed.
 Additionally, it implements the following operations:

 * `VersionedClassManager#commit()` — Saves the current Class Manager state in its history.
 * `VersionedClassManager#undo()` — Restores the previous Class Manager state from its history.